 There’s nothing worse than enduring a post-lunch slump and struggling through the second half of your working day in a sleepy, stuffed, saturated haze.
 We believe in healthy nutrition with lots of fresh fruit and vegetables to fuel you through the day, and lunch should be filling, fuelling and fast (even better when there’s a little fruit in there too!)

-Dublin is absolutely awash with healthy eating options to see you through the daily grind and we’ve rounded up 10 of the best salad bars in Dublin!
+Dublin is absolutely awash with healthy eating options.
+We’ve rounded up 10 of the best salad bars in Dublin, so you don’t have to waste time searching for a healthy salad that tastes great.

-Newly-opened in the IFSC is Foodie Cafe, run by young entrepreneur Chloe Harris.
+Newly opened in the IFSC is Foodie Cafe, run by young entrepreneur Chloe Harris has already established a name for itself amongst Dublin people.
 She describes her popular little cafe as “a passionate love letter to delicious and healthy food”.
-Basing the menu around salads and sandwiches (all with very witty names and very delicious ingredients), there’s also porridge, egg pots, all-day breakfast and protein shakes.
-Sure where could you go wrong?
+Basing the menu around tasty salads and sandwiches (all with very witty names and very delicious ingredients), there’s also porridge, egg pots, an all-day breakfast, and protein shakes.
+Sure, where could you go wrong?

 With some of the city’s most sought-after sandwiches filled with incredible Irish produce, Oxmantown is guaranteed to have a queue every lunchtime.
 You’ll find this little cafe right between the Four Courts and Abbey Street in Dublin 7.
 If you’re not in the mood for a sambo, salad is a steal at €5 whilst the soup of the day is just €3.50.
 Sandwiches range from €5.50 base price to €6.90 for the daily special options.